 The joint was actuated by defining the inferior surface of the cable to displace a predefined amount in a direction parallel to the long axis of the tube.
-The displacement set-point for a given simulation was estimated to be equal to the notch length h.
+The displacement set-point for a given simulation was estimated to be equal to the notch length, h.
 However, in many cases, the maximum principle strain of the tube body reached the elastic strain limit or mechanical closure of the tapered edges occurred before this displacement was reached.
 Therefore, the articulation angle, the joint’s radius of curvature, and the cable-displacement were recorded for all sub-steps.
 Using this loading configuration, some stretching of the cable occurred.
 To account for this result, the displacements of the superior and inferior interior edges of the notch were recorded and the change in Euclidian distance between the edges for each notch was summed to better predict the displacement of the entire cable.

 Both a single notch and a multi-notch joint design were modelled.
 A frictional contact was also added between cut surfaces on the tube model to simulate the contact-aid.
 As well, a second static structural simulation was added to the ANSYS workspace to simulate an applied joint-tip blocking force.
 This simulation was configured to capture the force-deflection characteristics of the joint to estimate the impact of the contact-aid on the joint’s blocking-force/stiffness.
 The loading direction for the force-deflection was along the positive Y-axis in Fig. 5.